supercollider/SuperColliderAU/README.md

 git clone --recursive https://github.com/supercollider/SuperColliderAU

-After this, cd to the supercollider directory and build as explained in the Build Instructions section in READMEi\_MACOS.md.
-This is needed for generating SC\_Version.hpp and also for compiling plugins.
+After this, cd to the supercollider directory and build as explained in the Build Instructions section in README_MACOS.md.
+This is needed for generating `SC_Version.hpp` and also for compiling plugins.
 It is important to note that the build process for SuperColliderAU assumes that the name of the supercollider build folder `build`.

 After compiling SuperCollider, cd back to the SuperColliderAU root directory and run: